What is Economics?

 An economics degree also requires degree specific classes such as advanced mathematics, mathematical economics, statistical mathematics, economic theory, microeconomics, macroeconomics, and statistical analysis and theory.
 Many economics majors complete their bachelor degree programs in about four years, depending on their educational institution, transferable credits, and their learning pace.

-What Can You Do With a College Degree in Economics?
+What Can You Do With a College Major in Economics?

 Like many social science majors, those who have earned economics degrees can choose from a variety of career paths.
 Economics students should consider which path suits them best before enrolling in a program, however, to ensure the applicable coursework is available.